 Even if you pick a preformatted table, you can always tweak it a little to meet your needs, but isn’t it handy to have something like this available?

 What’s better?
 Being able to save your own preformatted table for future use.
-But that’s a future tutorial!
+But that’s a whole other tutorial!